-PStill is a multiformat file converter specialize in PDF.
-It works by reading and interpreting PDF, PostScript/EPS, TIFF, JPEG, PNG and BMP files and writing PDF, PDF/X, PDF/A, TIFF, JPEG, PNG or EPS/PS (with PSRW-type license).
-During this conversion PStill does color conversion, simplification and normalization, creating a more simpler and reliable version that still displays and prints the same.
-It can also apply changes to the content, apply stamps, change color spaces, flatten transparency, convert text to outlines, include fonts and much more.
+PStill is a EPS/PostScript to PDF file converter.
+It works by reading and interpreting PDF, PostScript or EPS (or TIFF/JPEG/BMP) files and write PDF, PDF/X, PDF/A (or EPS/PS) as output.
+During this conversion PStill does normalize the jobs, creating a more simpler and reliable version that still shows the same content.
+It can also apply changes to the content, apply stamps, change colorspaces, flatten transparency, convert text to outlines, and much more.
 PStill also can combine files - also as mix of all supported input formats.
-It also includes a set of tools to convert on the command line, send jobs over the network.